 An unlikely bit-player in one of summer’s cinematic dramas has been the humble moustache.
 Or, to be more precise, the face-furniture attached to actor Henry Cavill.
 This became an issue because extensive reshoots for Justice League overlapped with the filming of Mission: Impossible – Fallout, for which Cavill had been required to grow a moustache (which he was then contractually prohibited from shaving).
 The realities of stunt-work meant that Cavill couldn’t wear a falsie for M:I, so Warner Bros took the hit and removed the offending ‘tache from his reshoot scenes using CGI (the results of this have not entirely impressed fans).

-But with such a high profile role celebrating the elaborate nose-warmer, are we due to see a renaissance in top-lip grooming this season?
+But with such a high profile role celebrating the elaborate nose-warmer, are we due to see a renaissance in upper lip grooming this season?
 With the hipster beard possibly reaching the end of its lifecycle, this could be the next follicular frontier.
 But if we’re going to reclaim the muzzy from 1980s footballers, Latin American dictators and retired Northern Irish paramilitaries, which moustache style should you be going for?
 Well, in descending order…

 It works best as part of a generally macho look, so try and put some gym-bulk on before growing this, and perhaps pair it with a heavy, unreconstructed scent for maximum alpha-male impact.